 Setting Description RADIUS Server Lists the administrator assigned policy name defined upon creation of the server policy RADIUS User Pools Lists the user pools assigned to the server policy.
 These are the client users who an administrator has assigned to each listed group.
 The users must adhere to the network access requirements before receiving access to controller or service platform resources Default Source Displays the RADIUS resource designated for user authentication requests.
 Options include local (resident controller or service platform RADIUS server resources) or LDAP (designated remote LDAP resource) Default Fallback States whether a fallback is enabled providing a option to revert to local RADIUS resources if the designated external LDAP resource were to fail or become unavailable.
 Fallback options include true or false.
 The default option is false for local source Authentication Type Lists the local EAP authentication scheme used with this policy.
-The following EAP authentication types are supported by the local RADIUS and remote LDAP servers: • All - Enables both TTLS and PEAP • PEAP and GTC - The EAP type is PEAP with default authentication using GTC • PEAP and MSCHAPv2 - The EAP type is PEAP with default authentication using MSCHAPv2 • TLS - Uses TLS as the EAP type • TTLS and MD5 - The EAP type is TTLS with default authentication using MD5 • TTLS and MSCHAPv2 - The EAP type is TTLS with default authentication using MSCHAPv2 • TTLS and PAP - The EAP type is TTLS with default authentication using MSCHAPv2 CRL Validation Specifies whether a Certificate Revocation List (CRL) check is made.
+The following EAP authentication types are supported by the local RADIUS and remote LDAP servers: All - Enables both TTLS and PEAP PEAP and GTC - The EAP type is PEAP with default authentication using GTC PEAP and MSCHAPv2 - The EAP type is PEAP with default authentication using MSCHAPv2 TLS - Uses TLS as the EAP type TTLS and MD5 - The EAP type is TTLS with default authentication using MD5 TTLS and MSCHAPv2 - The EAP type is TTLS with default authentication using MD5 TTLS and MSCHAPv2 - The EAP type is TTLS with default authentication using MD5 TTLS and PAP - The EAP type is TTLS with default authentication using MSCHAPv2 CRL Validation Specifies whether a Certificate Revocation List (CRL) check is made.
 Options include true for CRL validation and false for CRL is deactivation

-Configure RADIUS Server Policy on page 201 Configure RADIUS Clients on page 202 RADIUS Server Policy on page 199 Configure an LDAP Server on page 205
+Configure RADIUS Server Policy on page 198 Configure RADIUS Clients on page 199 RADIUS Server Policy on page 196 Configure an LDAP Server on page 201